 After breakfast we adjust our bicycles and start our first cycle tour.
 This leads us southwards from Oban through hilly landscapes and along the shores of a small highland lake back to the sea.
 Here we cross an remote peninsula before embarking on the ferry which takes us to the island of Luing.
 The island is made up of slate and the mining of the gray glistening rocks played an important economic role in the past.
 The University of Edinburgh for instance, is largely constructed out of the slate off of this small island.
 At the Tobernochy dock, the Flying Dutchman awaits us for our cross over to a secluded bay where we will spend the night.

 After a short crossing to Crinan, we start the day on two wheels.
 First we cycle along the Crinan Canal, leading from Crinan to Lochgilphead, it spared smaller ships the long sail around the Kintyre peninsula.
 Afterwards we head south over the peninsula, most commonly known from the Paul McCartney song.
-After a scenic cycling tour, we finally reach the deeply-cut, Loch Tarbert, where we spend the night.
+After a scenic cycling tour, we finally reach the deeply-cut, Loch Caolisport and cross over to the Island of Jura.

 Today’s cycle tour is dedicated entirely to the spectacular natural beauty of Scotland.
 The route takes us through hilly terrain and along the Island’s coastline.
 Behind every bend in the road another breathtaking view awaits.
 After the road divides, and the few cars that we have encountered along the way so far have turned off towards Iona, we share the road virtually only with sheep and shaggy highland cattle grazing peacefully in the bright green meadows.
 Along an ever-changing coastal road, we cycle past Loch Na’ Keal to Salen where the ship is waiting for us.
 On a short crossover our ship brings us to Tobermoy bay.
 In this pretty, little place, with its colorful facades, an evening visit to an original Scottish pub is high on the agenda.
 This includes trying national dishes such as fish’n’chips or haggis.